Introduction

 Continue — IDE Integration

-Continue brings AI coding assistance directly into VSCode and JetBrains IDEs.
+Continue brings AI coding assistance directly into VSCode and JetBrains IDEs, supporting both local models and cloud APIs.

 Installation